libertychurchuk/libertychurchuk.github.io/_banners/good-friday-easter-egg-hunt.md

 ---
 title: Good Friday, Easter egg hunt
-subtitle: Top of Beechwood Park Newport at 11am
+subtitle: Join us at the top of Beechwood Park Newport at 11am.
+Bring a picnic with you.
 logo: ''
 background_image: "/v1554308719/easter-egg-hunt.jpg"
 call_to_action: []